traustid/neo4j-indie-music/README.md

 I realised that the music scene was a complex network of cooperation between a lot of great musicians, and I started reading about various bands but I alswe wanted to see a bigger picture.

+And the main question was: are there connections between the people associated with Tortoise and Godspeed You!
+Black Emperor?

 ## The Big Picture

 Luckily we have a lot of data about musicians on the web and we have tools like Neo4j to do exacly what I wanted to to: see the big picture.
 So I created a set of tools to enable me to: